We are honored and privileged to have the following community leaders on our Mississippi Valley Conservancy Board of Directors.

 Steve and his wife Margaret own 140 acres of land between Highland and Boscobel in Grant County.
 This land provides unlimited opportunity to while away the hours maintaining trails, gardening, firewood cutting, and hunting and gathering.
 When they bought this land three decades ago, it was over-grazed and high-graded.
 Land management since has been oriented to preserving remnants of oak savanna and white pine rock-faces while recognizing that a changing climate means helping much of this land adapt to a new normal.

-Tim received his Bachelor of Science degree in Conservation with a minor in Field Biology from the University of Wisconsin – River Falls.
-Currently he is working to receive a Master’s Degree in Entomology (study of insects) at the University of Nebraska – Lincoln.
+Tim received his Bachelor of Science degree in Conservation with a minor in Field Biology from the University of Wisconsin – River Falls and graduated with a M.S. degree in Entomology from the University of Nebraska – Lincoln in 2021.

 Tim began his career with the Wisconsin DNR as a Wildlife Technician preserving prairies, wetlands, and Oak Savannahs.
-Worked two seasons with the Minnesota DNR as a Natural Resource Technician.
+He also worked two years with Minnesota Department of Natural Resources and six years with Buffalo County Land Conservation and Resource Management Department.

 Barbara has been involved for over 50 years with environmental protection at local, state, and national levels.
 Her special interests include environmental health, environmental politics, energy and climate change.